zamarrowski/translate-components/README.md

 Use ```Translate``` component to wrap the text you want to translate.
 Use ```reactTranslateChangeLanguage``` to change the language of your application.
 Pass to ```reactTranslateChangeLanguage``` function, as first argument, the language.
 This translate instantly your application!

-Of course, you need to have a translation file to pass it to TranslateProvider like this:
+Of course, you need to have a translation **JSON** file to pass it to TranslateProvider like this:
 ```
-export default {
+{
   "Welcome to React": {
     "es": "Bienvenido a React",
     "de": "Willkommen in React"